Tomáš Berdych: 2012: Hopman Cup & Davis Cup champion, US Open semi-final

-Berdych represented the Czech Republic at the 2012 Power Horse World Team Cup, where the Czechs reached the finals before being defeated by Serbia.
+Berdych represented the Czech Republic at the 2012 Power Horse World Team Cup, where the Czechs reached the final before being defeated by Serbia.
 At the 2012 French Open, he was the seventh seed.
 He defeated Dudi Sela in the first round and Michaël Llodra in the second round, both in straight sets.
-In the third round, Berdych was pushed to five sets in a four-hour marathon against 31st seed Kevin Anderson, before he eventually prevailed, 6–4, 3–6, 6–7, 6–4, 6–4.
-Berdych lost to Juan Martín del Potro in the fourth round, 6–7, 6–1, 3–6, 5–7.
+In the third round, Berdych was pushed to five sets in a four-hour marathon against 31st seed Kevin Anderson, before he eventually prevailed.
+Berdych lost to Juan Martín del Potro in the fourth round in four sets.
 Berdych endured a tough spell in the summer, losing in the first round at both Wimbledon and the 2012 Summer Olympics.

 He made the final of the 2012 Winston-Salem Open the week before the US Open, losing to John Isner in three sets, with a tie-break in the third set that went to 11–9.
-At the US Open, upon beating Nicolás Almagro in straight sets 7–6, 6–4, 6–1 (his 200th career hard-court victory), Berdych made it past the fourth round of the US Open for the first time.
+At the US Open, upon beating Nicolás Almagro in straight sets (his 200th career hard-court victory), Berdych made it past the fourth round of the US Open for the first time.
 He became only the third man from his country (after Ivan Lendl and Petr Korda) to reach the quarterfinal stage at all four Grand Slams.
-In the quarterfinals he upset top seed Roger Federer in four sets, prevailing 7–6, 6–4, 3–6, 6–3.
-He lost to Andy Murray in his first US Open semi-final in four sets, 7–5, 2–6, 1–6, 6–7.
+In the quarterfinals he upset top seed Roger Federer in four sets.
+He lost to Andy Murray in his first US Open semi-final in four sets.
 He took his 2nd singles title of the year in Stockholm Indoor, defeating Tsonga in the finals.
 At the 2012 ATP World Tour Finals he lost his first match against reigning US Open champion Andy Murray before beating Tsonga in his second match.
 In his last round robin match he lost to Novak Djokovic meaning he was unable to qualify for the semifinals.
 He ended the year participating in the 2012 Davis Cup Final playing in both singles and doubles and winning two matches as the Czech Republic won against Spain.